Market outlook

 Our view on economic growth

-Quarter-on-quarter growth in the second quarter in Belgium amounted to 0.2%, slightly lower than in the first quarter.
-Relatively strong domestic demand probably still outweighed the negative contribution to growth of net exports.
-For the remainder of 2024, we expect growth to remain broadly in line with that of the euro area.
+Quarter-on-quarter growth in Belgium came in at 0.2% in the fourth quarter, after 0.3% in the third.
+Relatively strong domestic demand continued to outweigh the negative contribution to growth of net exports.
+For the first half of 2025, we expect growth to remain broadly in line with that of the euro area.

 Our view on interest rates and foreign exchange rates